Consti10/LiveVideo10ms/README.md

 Supports playback of raw h.264 nalus over udp and rtp h264 over udp.
 Additionally playback of raw .h264 files for testing.

-It has been optimized for low latency and tested on a wide variety of devices, including those running FPV-VR for wifibroadcast and the example library also contains test cases that can be executed on the 'gooogle firebase test lab'.
+It has been optimized for low latency and tested on a wide variety of devices, including those running FPV-VR for wifibroadcast.
+The example library also contains test cases that can be executed on the 'gooogle firebase test lab'.
 These tests include feeding the decoder with faulty NALUs, created by a lossy connection. (e.g. wifibroadcast).

 The 2 most important factors for low latency are